 Theraworx is nontoxic, needs no rinsing, and is safe on all skin.
 Theraworx has rare side effects.

-These wipes give immediate and long-lasting protection from infection.
+These cloths start protecting your child against infection right away, and their protection lasts a long time.
 It is important for your child to have a Theraworx bath every day while in the hospital.

 When to use Theraworx cloths